Tristan-Brown1096/Tristan-Brown1096.github.io/_posts/2021-1-19-final-update.md

 information about the arguments made in the case, finding a way to pull the country of origin from the documents, and finding a way to pull the acutal outcome of the case from the documents.
 Unfortunately, we were unable to meet the stretch goals, and barely met the goals for the minimal viable product (MVP).
 Fortunately, the stakeholders loved what we had done, and are looking forward to what the future Lambda School Labs groups can do to improve the groundwork we helped to lay.
+The code for this project can be accessed [here](https://github.com/Tristan-Brown1096/human-rights-first-asylum-ds-b)

-#Reflection on Lambda and My Future
+# Reflection on Lambda and My Future

 Now that I have graduated from Lambda School, it's time for me to start my job search.
 This may be the most difficult part of my career as a data scientist so far, but I am hopeful that it won't take too long for me to truly begin my career.
 It's still crazy to me that six months ago, I had